AirSplat: Alignment and Rating for Robust Feed-Forward 3D Gaussian Splatting: Implementation Details

 \section{Implementation Details}

 We employ the AdamW optimizer \cite{loshchilov2017adamw} with a learning rate of $2 \times 10^{-6}$ and a weight decay of $0.01$.
 We use a OneCycleLR \cite{smith2019super} scheduler with a warm-up period of $2,000$ steps.
-In Rating-based Opacity Matching (ROM), we set the error decay rate $\gamma=5.0$ and the stability constant $\eta=10^{-7}$.
+In Rating-based Opacity Matching (ROM), we set the error decay rate $\lambda=5.0$ and the stability constant $\eta=10^{-8}$.
 The loss weights are empirically determined as $\lambda_\text{geo}=0.1$ and $\lambda_\text{opa}=1.0$, while $\lambda_{s}$ is set to 0.1 for the LPIPS term.
 The complete training process requires approximately 4.5 days utilizing four NVIDIA A100 (40GB) GPUs.
 During evaluation, we assess NVS performance using image resolutions of $252 \times 448$ for the DL3DV dataset \cite{ling2024dl3dv} and $252 \times 252$ for the RE10K dataset \cite{zhou2018stereo}.

 \textbf{Rating-based Opacity Matching.} Fig.~\ref{fig:teacher_rating} further clarifies our strategy for partitioning the input sequence to compute the teacher's geometric ratings.
 Since we utilize a two-view feed-forward 3DGS model \cite{xu2025depthsplat} as the teacher model, the input sequence is divided into pairs of adjacent views.
+It is worth noting that the teacher model does not require any calibrated or ground-truth camera poses during training; instead, it directly utilizes the predicted context poses estimated by our framework, maintaining a strictly pose-free pipeline.
 The geometric errors of the pixel-aligned primitives are then computed separately for each pair using Eq.~\ref{eq:teacher_error}.
 Once computed, these pairwise ratings are aggregated across the sequence to map each primitive to its corresponding opacity penalty, rigorously enforcing local multi-view consistency before dynamically compressing the student's global opacity map.